 Due to the Cavalier King Charles Spaniel’s docile and gentle demeanor, these spaniels are not huge on the whole barking thing.
 Consequently, they’ve been wildly popular apartment dogs for owners around the world.

 Bred by the British, the Cavaliers are what dog enthusiasts call, the best of both worlds.
 Not only are they calm and affectionate, but they’re deceivingly athletic and quick.
-Just make sure to take them on a stroll through the neighborhood on a daily basis.
+But just make sure to take them for a stroll in the neighborhood on a daily basis.